-(e) Investments
+(d) Investments

-Investments include various debt and asset backed securities which are reported at fair value on the Statements of Net Position, with changes in fair value recognized in investment income in the Statements of Revenues, Expenses, and Changes in Net Position.
-The fair value of the debt securities are derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.
-The fair value of assets backed securities which include agency-mortgage backed securities are also derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.
+Investments include various debt and asset backed securities which are reported at fair value in the Statements of Net Position, with changes in fair value recognized in investment income in the Statements of Revenues, Expenses, and Changes in Net Position.
+The fair value of the debt securities is derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.
+The fair value of asset backed securities which include agency-mortgage backed securities are also derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.

-(f) Derivative Instruments
+(e) Derivative Instruments

 Forward sales securities commitments are utilized to hedge changes in fair value of mortgage loan inventory and commitments to originate mortgage loans.
-At June 30, 2017, the Authority had outstanding 61 forward sales transactions with a \$416.1 million notional amount with four counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service) as shown in note 10.
-At June 30, 2016, the Authority had outstanding 33 forward sales transactions with a \$421.4 million notional amount with four counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service).
-The 2017 forward sales contacts will settle by September 21, 2017.
-These contracts are treated as investment derivative instruments in accordance with Governmental Accounting Standards Board (GASB) Statement No. 53, Accounting and Financial Reporting for Derivative Instruments.
+At March 31, 2019, the Authority had outstanding 47 forward sales transactions with a \$296.3 million notional amount with four counterparties.
+At March 31, 2018, the Authority had outstanding 55 forward sales transactions with a \$327.4 million notional amount with four counterparties.

-(g) Mortgage Loans Held for Sale
+(f) Mortgage Loans Held for Sale